Tuee22/effectful/documents/tutorials/07_migration_guide.md

 ## Summary

 You learned how to:
-- ✅ Identify imperative patterns to refactor
+- ✅ Identify imperative patterns to replace with effect programs
 - ✅ Transform imperative code to functional programs
 - ✅ Migrate error handling to Result types
 - ✅ Replace mutable state with immutable data flow